Disneyland Paris One Day Plan [2024]

 As of this update, Disneyland Paris offers Extra Magic Time at both parks every day.
 If you have Extra Magic Time, this is an excellent time to get a head start on your day, and we highly recommend taking advantage of it.
 Again, we have a separate guide to Extra Magic Time.

 If you don’t have Extra Magic Time, you’ll be entering a park that has already built up small crowds during that extra hour.
-Since Extra Magic Time typically includes the most popular rides in the park—Peter Pan’s Flight, Big Thunder Mountain, and Hyperspace Mountain—rope drop after that hour won’t be a good time to get a short wait on any of those rides.
+Since Extra Magic Time typically includes the three most popular rides in the park—Peter Pan’s Flight, Big Thunder Mountain, and Hyperspace Mountain—rope drop after that hour won’t be a good time to get a short wait on any of those rides.

 That said, rope drop presents you a choice—wait in line for one of those three popular rides, just to get it out of the way, or get on as many rides with short waits as you can as quickly as possible.
 (This is a good first moment to note—if you think you might be willing to pay for Premier Access One later, you might not prioritize the rides for which that’s an option.)